github/github-ospo/docs/open-source-health-metrics.md

 ![Octocat taking parts out of a box](/images/octocat-opening-box.jpeg)

 Large organizations are increasingly “working in the open”: releasing internal tools and projects as open source.
 But once they’re out in the world, maintainers often find it difficult to track the health of these projects, especially when there are dozens or hundreds of them.
-GitHub’s Open Source Program Office (OSPO), in our mission to help other OSPOs and maintainers of independent OSS projects, has added a number of key metrics to our public API that can power dashboards and visualizations which help make sense of the data.
+As part of our mission to help other Open Source Program Offices and maintainers of independent OSS projects, GitHub’s OSPO has improved and documented parts of the GitHub API that can power dashboards and visualizations which help make sense of the data.

-This document describes how to combine the new metrics with existing information to build a complete picture of your repository health.
-We'll explore both setting up a popular end-to-end solution and a DIY approach for those who want to build their own.
+This document describes how to combine metrics and information from the API to build a complete picture of your repository health.
+We'll explore both setting up a popular end-to-end solution and a more DIY approach for those who want to build their own.

 ## Introducing Cauldron.io